 1 Proper integration of complete streets, traffic calming, parking and connectivity into transportation improvements.
 Ongoing 2 Monitor peak hour congestion in the region.
-Ongoing 3 Expansion of the existing bicycle and pedestrian network.
+Ongoing 3 Expand the existing bicycle and pedestrian network.
 Ongoing 4 Maintain equity in providing transportation services and access throughout the region.
 Ongoing 5 Maintain and increase access to national passenger rail service in the Pioneer Valley.
-Ongoing 6 The regional transportation system does not address the requirements of an aging population.
+Ongoing 6 Address the requirements of an aging population in the regional transportation system.
 Ongoing 7 Improve coordination and notification of the review of roadway improvement projects.
 Ongoing 8 Secure adequate, dependable and equitable funding for a balanced regional transportation system that serves both urban and rural areas in the region.
 Immediate 9 Increase the number of riders using transit to commute to work and school.
 Immediate 10 Expand transit options for inter-city, inter-regional passenger trips.
-Immediate 11 Transportation options for underserved populations to designated heating and cooling centers Immediate 12 Expand opportunities for tourism along designated Scenic Byways.
+Immediate 11 Identify transportation options for underserved populations to access designated heating and cooling centers.
+Immediate 12 Expand opportunities for tourism along designated Scenic Byways.
 Future